 What is Defined as a Breach Under HIPAA?

-HIPAA regulations stipulate that all agencies, businesses, or organizations that are required to follow HIPAA privacy laws report any instance of a breach.
-A breach is defined as “an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.”
-It is considered a breach unless the covered patient or healthcare provider can indicate a low risk that the data has been compromised under the following guidelines or risk analysis.
+HIPAA regulations stipulate that all agencies, businesses, or organizations that are required to follow HIPAA privacy laws report any instance of a data breach within their system.
+Under HIPAA, a data breach is defined as “an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.”
+HIPPA states that a leak of information is not considered a breach unless the covered patient or healthcare provider can indicate a low risk that the data has been compromised under the following guidelines or risk analysis:

 - First, the provider and patient should understand the nature and extent of the data involved in the breach, including the specific types of identifiers (birthdates, social security numbers) taken and how this data could be used for re-identification;

 - It helps to know who the disclosure of information was made to and its relation to being used fraudulently;

 - Someone should determine whether the protected health data was actually acquired or viewed – or is it just suspected; and

 - What mitigation efforts have been taken to reduce further risk to the patient or future breaches.